hannahilea/hannahilea.github.io/blog/ensembler/src.md

 The following features will be released in the upcoming months:

-- *Broadcast or join pre-scheduled events!* Our bandleader feature supports forming larger ensembles---set a time and place, then open your music session to the broader community.
+- *Broadcast or join pre-scheduled events!* Our bandleader feature supports forming larger ensembles---set a time and place, then open your music session to the broader community

 - *Venue availability* feature: Are you a community space or business with an open room that could be used by one or more musicians for solo or group practice, on a part-time basis?
 Make your space available to ensembles!

-- *Sheet music subscription service*: Link your account to existing sheet music providers to receive event-relevant recommendations for sheet music for your given ensemble and expertise.
+- *Sheet music subscription service*: Link your account to existing sheet music providers to receive event-relevant recommendations for sheet music for your given ensemble and expertise

 - *Commission arrangements for your specific ensemble*: Can't find a tuba, piccolo, oboe trio arrangement of "Make a man out of you" as a bossa nova instrumental?
-Want to tailor-written piece for your tin whistle quartet?
+Want tailor-written pieces for your tin whistle quartet?
 Use our network of music composers and arrangers to commission a custom work![^ai]

 [^ai]: No generative AI or LLMs will be used in the creation of these arrangements, nor in any other part of the Ensembler ecosystem.
 Use of generative AI devalues the skillsets of the composers and arrangers in our community; as a site by and for musicians, it will not be part of the Ensembler ecosystem in any way.

 - *Instrument exchange*: Do you have an instrument that you're looking to borrow, share, sell, donate, or trade?
-We facilitate that here, as well as connecting with other pre-existing instrument resale sites.
+We facilitate that here, as well as connecting with other pre-existing instrument resale sites

 - *Teacher connections*: Is there a specific skill you'd like to learn?
-Get matched with Ensemblers who offer either paid lessons or lesson swaps: learn to play crans from them and teach them how to cross the break on their clarinet.
+Get matched with Ensemblers who offer either paid lessons or lesson swaps: learn to play crans from them and teach them how to cross the break on their clarinet

-- *Calendar integration*: Invite your Ensembler matches to play based on your mutual calendar availability.
+- *Calendar integration*: Invite your Ensembler matches to play based on your mutual calendar availability

 > "I used to be envious of the folks who assembled pick-up bands for Porchfest every year; now I don't have time to be envious, I'm too busy debating what songs my own band will play...and whose porch will have the best acoustics!"
 > </br></br>